near/docs/docs/roles/developer/contracts/rpc.md

 sidebar_label: RPC
 ---

 The generic solution to invoking smart contracts on the NEAR Platform is our RPC interface.
-This method is used by `nearlib`.
+This method is used by `near-api-js`.
 Our [RPC interface](/docs/interaction/rpc) uses Standard JSON RPC 2.0 across the board.

 The diagram below shows this relationship with RPC at the center: